 First, find a quiet place you can relax and listen to your favorite track.
 Put on your headphones, get comfortable, close your eyes, and take a few deep breaths.
 Make sure the volume is not too high (so that it doesn’t intrude on the exercise).
 Even at low volume, you’re still benefiting from the entrainment frequencies.

 Take a few deep cleansing breaths.
 This will help your body and mind relax.

 The rest of the exercise can be done as many times as you like.
 Warning: It’s deceptively simple but actually quite challenging!

 First, connect with the breath.
 When is the last time you really paid attention to your breathing?
 It’s something we do unconsciously most of the time but to silence the mind, there really is no better tool.
-In this exercise, don’t control the breath in any way.
+In this exercise, don’t control your breath in any way.
 Let it be how it is and become an impartial observer.

 Bring your focus to the inhale.
 Become aware of the breath as it enters your nose and moves through the breathing passages.
 Feel the expansion of the abdomen as your lungs fill up.
 Note the pause — the silence — between inhale and exhale.
-This silence and stillness is what you’re aiming for, both physically and mentally.
+This silence and stillness are what you’re aiming for, both physically and mentally.
 Now focus on the exhale.